OriginQ/VQNET2.0-tutorial-en/source/rst/torch_api.rst

 VQNet uses torch for low-level computation
 =============================================================

-Starting from version 2.15.0, this software supports using `torch <https://pytorch.org/docs/stable/index.html>`__ as the computational backend for low-level calculations, making it easier to integrate with popular large model training libraries for fine-tuning large models.
+Starting from version 2.15.0, this software supports using `torch` as the computing backend for low-level operations and can be integrated with models, codes, and third-party libraries based on `torch` for secondary development.

     .. note::

         The variational quantum computation functions (with lowercase naming, such as `rx` , `ry` , `rz` , etc.) in :ref:`vqc_api`, as well as the basic computation functions of QTensor in :ref:`qtensor_api` ,